 The global financial markets have experienced significant disruptions between 2008 and 2009, and the United States, Europe and other economies have experienced periods of recessions.
 The recovery from the economic downturns of 2008 and 2009 has been uneven and is facing new challenges, including the announcement of Brexit which creates additional global economic uncertainty and the slowdown of the Chinese economy since 2012.
-It is unclear whether the Chinese economic growth will resume its high growth rate.
+The recover from the COIVD-19 pandemic across the globe remains uncertain.
+It is also unclear whether the Chinese economic growth will resume its high growth rate.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-There have also been concerns over unrest in the Middle East and Africa, which have resulted in volatility in financial and other markets.
+Further, there have also been concerns over unrest in the Middle East, which have resulted in volatility in financial and other markets.
 There have also been concerns about the economic effect of the tensions in the relationship between China and other countries, including the surrounding Asian countries.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any prolonged slowdown in the global or Chinese economy may reduce the demand for consumer loans and investments and have a negative impact on our and the VIE Group's business, results of operations and financial condition.
 Additionally, continued turbulence in the international markets may adversely affect our and the VIE Group's ability to access the capital markets to meet liquidity needs.

-Uncertainties in the PRC legal system and the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us, significantly limit or completely hinder our ability to offer or continue to offer our ADSs, cause significant disruption to our and the consolidated VIE's business operations, and severely damage our and the consolidated VIE's reputation, which would materially and adversely affect our and the consolidated VIE's financial condition and results of operations and cause our ADSs to significantly decline in value or become worthless.
+The interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us, significantly limit or completely hinder our ability to offer or continue to offer our ADSs, cause significant disruption to our and the consolidated VIE's business operations, and severely damage our and the consolidated VIE's reputation, which would materially and adversely affect our and the consolidated VIE's financial condition and results of operations and cause our ADSs to significantly decline in value or become worthless.
 In addition, rules and regulations in China can change quickly with little advance notice, therefore, our assertions and beliefs of the risks imposed by the Chinese legal and regulatory system cannot be certain.

 The PRC legal system is based on written statutes and prior court decisions have limited value as precedents.
-Since these laws and regulations are relatively new and the PRC legal system continues to rapidly evolve, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involves uncertainties.
-In addition, rules and regulations in China can change quickly with little advance notice, therefore, our assertions and beliefs of the risks imposed by the Chinese legal and regulatory system cannot be certain.
+Since these laws and regulations are relatively new and the PRC legal system continues to rapidly evolve, the interpretations of many laws, regulations and rules may change from time to time.